krbugde/web-development-course/README.md

 # Web Development Course

-### In this repositry you can find code for Web Development Course on Apna College Youtube Channel
+### In this repositry you can find code for Web Development Course on Apna College Youtube Channel.